Lawrence Joel Veterans Memorial Coliseum: Other events

 The movie The Longest Ride filmed a bull riding scene at the Coliseum in August 2014.

 Coliseum Complex

 Prior to being purchased by Wake Forest in 2013, the LJVM was the centerpiece of the Winston-Salem Entertainment-Sports Complex.
-This complex originally included Joel Coliseum, Truist Field (Groves Stadium), David F. Couch Ballpark (Ernie Shore Field), the Fairgrounds Annex and the off-site Bowman-Gray Stadium.
+This complex originally included Joel Coliseum, Truist Field (Groves Stadium), David F. Couch Ballpark (Ernie Shore Field), the Fairgrounds Arena and the off-site Bowman-Gray Stadium.

 Ownership

 The Winston-Salem Foundation donated the land the coliseum now sits on to the city of Winston-Salem in 1969.
 The city of Winston-Salem completed construction of the coliseum in 1989 at a cost of $20.1 million.
 On May 20, 2013, the Winston-Salem city council approved the sale of the Joel Coliseum to Wake Forest University for $8 million.
 Wake Forest may consider buying the naming rights to the arena as well, which is currently owned by the city.
 Wake Forest University completed the purchase of Lawrence Joel Veterans Memorial Coliseum and the surrounding 33 acres on August 1, 2013.
 Wake Forest has made numerous upgrades to the coliseum, including LED court lighting, which improved energy costs, and a 1,400-foot center hung display monitor at mid-court.